hebrown/doc-templates/templates/gettingstarted.md

 ## Getting Started
-This is a getting started template
+/--This is a getting started template--/